ucf-sttc/navsim/README.md

 Start by defining which repo and version to use.
 ```
-ver=1.0.0
+ver=1.0.1
 repo="ghcr.io/armando-fandango"
 ```
-If running from local docker repo for development purposes:
+For IST Devs: From local docker repo for development purposes:
 ```
 repo="localhost:5000"
 ```